zavandr/gen-triality/README.md

 # On generation by triality automorphisms
-[GAP](https://www.gap-system.org/) code accompanying a paper with the same title. by Danila O. Revin and Andrei V. Zavarnitsine
+[GAP](https://www.gap-system.org/) code accompanying a paper with the same title by Danila O. Revin and Andrei V. Zavarnitsine.

-The code is in [this file](code.gap)
+The code is in [this file](code.gap).

 ---